andrasbacsai/server-guardian/README.md

 `--memory-limit` Memory percentage limit

 `--disk-space-limit` disk space percentage limit

+`--watch-processes` 1 to enable or 0 to disable process monitoring

+`--process-patterns` pipe-delimited regex patterns to match process names (ex: `postgres.*walreceiver|nginx.*master`)

 `--config` path to custom config file with telegram bot key and telegram chat id options

 `--config-telegram-variable-token` the token variable name (not the token key) stored in custom config file (ex: TELEGRAM_TOKEN_CUSTOM_NAME)

 `--config-telegram-variable-chatid` the chat id variable name (not the id) stored in custom config file (ex: TELEGRAM_CHAT_ID_CUSTOM_NAME)

+`--config-telegram-variable-topic-id` the topic id variable name stored in custom config file.
+Used to send messages to a specific topic in a supergroup (ex: telegram_topic_id)

 `--test` test if the bot is working

 `-h, --help` show this help